 I didn’t do much more that night than shower, (terrific hot showers) cook tea, watch the sunset and go to bed.

-Back on the road and up to the String road.
-This is a bit more open the whole way through than the Ross Rd- hardly any trees at all.
-Still bitingly cold wind on the descent though.
-Stopped at the high point and went for a little ramble.
+Back on the bike and up to the String road.
+This is a bit more open than the Ross Rd the whole way through: hardly any trees at all.
+Still a bitingly cold wind on the descent though.
+I stopped at the high point and went for a little ramble.
 I found what looked like a pleasant wild camp spot and made a mental note to break camp tomorrow and head here for one night in the mountains before heading off to the ferry.

 The next day was pretty leisurely.
 Watched the sun rise from my tent, despite having to let the cold air in to do so.
 It was worth it.
 And besides, I had anticipated the chilled nights and brought both my summer down bag and my three season one, so was toasty warm wrapped up in a silk liner plus two down bags.

-Broke camp next morning and headed about 30 miles or so to Lochranza and booked into the hostel for the night.
+Broke camp next morning and then headed about 30 miles or so to Lochranza where I booked into the hostel for the night.
 This hostel has been completely refurbished and is no longer the dirty, dismal, damp and mouldy old house it once was.
 Lovely communal rooms, a good kitchen with one wall restored to the original stonework.
 Warm cosy bedrooms.
 What an improvement.

 Did the tourist thing walking round the harbour, rambling over the ruined castle and talking to the red deer here which are much tamer than the ones up in the hills (still not tame though, be careful).

 It’s not a long ferry ride to Claonaig, and then a short 5 mile or so ride to Kennacraig for the ferry to Islay.
-That trip is much longer, about 2 hours and it was packed.
-20 years ago it seemed hardly anyone went to Islay aprt from those who lived there and a few single malt buffs.
+That trip is much longer, about 2 hours and the ferry was full.
+20 years ago it seemed hardly anyone went to Islay apart from those who lived there and a few single malt buffs.
 Now, it’s quite a popular destination.
 And when you are there you can see why, instantly.

 It has an atmosphere all its own and quite unique, lonely, distant yet homely and welcoming at the same time somehow.
 Can’t quite explain why, but that is how it feels.
 Maybe it’s something to do with its wide open spaces, endless skies, desolate moor, yet turn a corner and watch the sun spread its warmth across the fields and the stacks of peat drying side by side, while the hills of Jura lend their perfect mountain outline to Islay’s lonely skyline.
 It is an island of surprising and intriguing contrasts.

-I spent two days here, camped on a beach by the sea and just riding out and back each day, one day on the eastern side of the island, my favourite part, long stretches of silver sand reaching out in front of your bare, cold feet.
+I spent two days here, camped on a beach by the sea, just riding out and back each day.
+One day on the eastern side of the island, my favourite part, long stretches of silver sand reaching out in front of your bare, cold feet.
 Freezing morning paddles to wake you up, and few other folk to disturb your rest and relaxation here.
-And one day, I rode over to the western side, where most but not all of the distilleries are located as well as the biggest two villages, Bowmore and Port Ellen.
+And one day, I rode over to the western side, where most of the distilleries are located as well as the biggest two villages, Bowmore and Port Ellen.

 I stopped at the cafe in the airport- great coffee and delicious homemade biscotti.
 As far removed from a Londoner’s version of airport as you could find.
 No flights landed while I was there- just a few other people in the cafe and a chatty cafe manager with time for everyone.
 Rode down to the Oa where people with the biggest binoculars you have ever seen, scan the wild cliffs for eagles and other birds.
 Then back, to the other side of the island and my little camp spot in the dunes.
 Yet another beautiful sunset and a night of clear, freezing skies heavy with stars.